 Short term Guidance is where the real control determination work is done, and as such is more complex.
 The goal is be to compute the trajectory to reach the next checkpoint, by computing the optimal acceleration.
 While reading scientific papers, I came to the conclusion that a simple PID as I used to try will never work, and that a tgo (time to go) must be computed first.
 This is needed to accurately control both the velocity and position and reach the checkpoint with the correct values.
 Position and velocity leads to conflicting control commands if a simple PID is used, because the fact that they are linked is ignored.

 If you are interested in reading more, here are a some papers worth reading:

-- Apollo lunar descent and ascent trajectories (by Floyd V. Bennett, March 1970): Apollo’s guidance law is shown on page 7
+- Apollo lunar descent and ascent trajectories (by Floyd V. Bennett, March 1970, original link): Apollo’s guidance law is shown on page 7

-- Apollo experience report - mission planning for lunar module descent and ascent (by Floyd V. Bennett, June 1972): Apollo’s guidance law is shown on page 12
+- Apollo experience report - mission planning for lunar module descent and ascent (by Floyd V. Bennett, June 1972, original link): Apollo’s guidance law is shown on page 12

-- Comparison of Guidance Methods for Autonomous Planetary Lander (by Wyatt Harris, April 2011): the chapter 3, Guidance Methods, is especially interesting to understand tgo and guidance laws
+- Comparison of Guidance Methods for Autonomous Planetary Lander (by Wyatt Harris, April 2011 - original link): the chapter 3, Guidance Methods, is especially interesting to understand tgo and guidance laws

-- Powered Descent Guidance Methods For The Moon and Mars (by Ronald R. Sostaric and Jeremy R. Rea, 2005): contains some interesting information about guidance law, time to go and optimal guidance
+- Powered Descent Guidance Methods For The Moon and Mars (by Ronald R. Sostaric and Jeremy R. Rea, 2005, original link): contains some interesting information about guidance law, time to go and optimal guidance

 Control takes the output from Guidance (an acceleration) and translate it in “actuator” language.
 In my case, only the main engine will be used, and will need a gimbal angle as well as a thrust ratio.